CVE-2026-20655 Overview

 Workarounds

-- Use remote wipe capabilities immediately if a device is lost or stolen
+- Enable automatic data wipe after failed passcode attempts to limit exposure if a device is lost or stolen.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.